-Tel: (573) 468-1026
+Tel: (573) 468-8081

-Fax: (573) 468-7986
+Fax: (573) 468-5440

 Any such notification must be in writing, and must include:

-- A physical or electronic signature of a person authorized to act on behalf of the owner of the right that is allegedly infringed;
+- A physical or electronic signature of a person authorized to act on behalf of the owner of the exclusive right that is allegedly infringed;

-- A statement by the complaining party that it has a good faith belief that use of the materials complained of; and
+- A statement that the complaining party has a good faith belief that use of the material in the manner complained of is not authorized by the copyright owner, its agent, or the law; and

-- A physical or electronic signature of the user;
+- your physical or electronic signature;

-- A statement under penalty of perjury that the material was removed or disabled as a result of mistake or misidentification;
+- a statement under penalty of perjury that you have a good faith belief that the material was removed or disabled as a result of mistake or misidentification;

 - your name, address, and telephone number; and